temporalio/documentation/docs-src/app-dev-context/workflow-timeouts.md

 - **[Workflow Execution Timeout](/concepts/what-is-a-workflow-execution-timeout)** - restricts the maximum amount of time that a single Workflow Execution can be executed.
 - **[Workflow Run Timeout](/concepts/what-is-a-workflow-run-timeout)**: restricts the maximum amount of time that a single Workflow Run can last.
 - **[Workflow Task Timeout](/concepts/what-is-a-workflow-task-timeout)**: restricts the maximum amount of time that a Worker can execute a Workflow Task.

-For information on how and where these Workflow options are set, see the [Start Workflow Execution](application-development/foundations#start-workflow-execution) in the Foundations section.